Yasashari/C4-contest/maia4.md

 ## Delegatecall dost check the contract existence .
-Since delegatecall returns true even if the contract not existed.
+Since delegatecall returns true even if the contracts which are not not existing.

 Low-level calls call/delegatecall/staticcall return true even if the account called is non-existent (per EVM design).
 Solidity documentation warns: "The low-level functions call, delegatecall and staticcall return true as their first return value if the account called is non-existent, as part of the design of the EVM.
 Account existence must be checked prior to calling if needed.”

-Here delegatecall will return true even if the implementation contract doesn't exist at any incorrect-but-not-zero address, e.g. EOA address, used during initialization by accident.
-Then delegatecall will return true & trasancion done successfully.
-But still there is a issue.
+Here delegatecall will return true even if the implementation contract doesn't exist at any incorrect-but-not-zero address.
+Then delegatecall will return true &  transaction  done successfully.
+But still there could be an issue.

 ## Proof of Concept